Beta(0,0) which does not exist as the Beta's shape parameters must be positive

 In contrast, if we don't know whether the Binomial outcome is present, we use the classical construction.
 For example, if performing a survey to find bugs in computer code it is possible that the code doesn't have bugs.
 In this case, the classical construction is a more honest option, and will avoid introducing unintended biases from a bayesian prior.

-Although the other priors are used elsewhere, we find them difficult to justify so we favor the options above.
+Although the Beta(0,0) prior is used elsewhere, we find it difficult to justify.